CableGuy67/avra/README.md

 AVRA is an assembler for Atmel AVR microcontrollers, and it is almost compatible with Atmel's own assembler, AVRASM32.
 AVRA is written in C99.

+#### Notes about this fork
+This was forked to bring in some of the changes to allow AmForth to be able to use avra as the assembler instead of avrasm2.exe.
+Currently only what is needed to compile avra is in my AmForth fork.
+The intent is to use my fork as a way to add it into my AmForth as a submodule.

 ## Differences between AVRA and AVRASM32

 There are some differences between the original Atmel assembler AVRASM32 and